crownstone/crownstone-lib-nodejs-cloud/README.md

 >
 > You use this method to filter subsequent locations and/or Crownstones, or if you want to get data related to the sphere(s).
 This does not request anything from the cloud by itself.

+#### sphere(filter : filter) : Sphere
+>> filter: You must provide a filter to find a single sphere within of all your spheres.
+This filter can be it's name, short-uid or cloud id.
+>> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
+>>
+>> returns Sphere: Same as the Spheres object, except it will only affect a single sphere.
+It also provides the users() and authorizationTokens() methods.
+>
+> You use this method to filter subsequent locations and/or Crownstones, or if you want to get data related to the sphere(s).
+This does not request anything from the cloud by itself.

+#### sphereById(id: string) : Sphere
+>> id: If you know the sphereId beforehand, using this method gets you a Sphere object without the additional call to search for it in the cloud.
+>>
+>> returns Sphere: Same as sphere above.

+#### sphere(filter : filter = null) : Sphere
+>> filter: You can optionally provide a filter to get a subset of all your spheres.
+This filter can be it's name, short-uid or cloud id.
+>> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
+>>
+>> returns Spheres: This is the startingpoint from which you can continue filtering, or get data related to spheres.
+>
+> You use this method to filter subsequent locations and/or Crownstones, or if you want to get data related to the sphere(s).
+This does not request anything from the cloud by itself.

 #### locations(filter: filter = null) : Locations
 >> filter: You can optionally provide a filter to get a subset of all your locations (ie. rooms).
 This filter can be it's name, short-uid or cloud id.
 >> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.